mickfuzz/phd4/_posts/thesis_chapters/2024-3-2-Literature_review.md

 The variety of audience and motivations of writer can account for the variation in form.
 Researcher also point out the limits of online coding tutorials namely that: "few explain when and why a particular concept is useful in programming; and few provide guidance for common errors" [@kim_pedagogical_2017, p.
 325].

 Critique of instruction...

+The tensions explored here are similar to those explored in the introduction in relation to project based approaches and the discovery learning that happens within PBL.
+This is explored in a later section of this chapter. s